tovyblox/guide/docs/guides/deploy/setup.md

 Now, you should see a new page asking for ways to authenticate the access to the database.
 Choose the `Username and Password` option, and pick something memorable yet safe.

-Then, to the IP allowlist, type `0.0.0.0` into the IP address field for now, and click `Add Enry`
+Then, to the IP allowlist, type `0.0.0.0` into the IP address field for now, and click `Add Entry`

 Finally, click `Finish and Close`. 🎉 You now have created a database for Tovy!